dzackgarza/Notes/Graduate/Advisor Notes.md

 Remark: false if $\Phi$ only preserves double points (and not triple points).

-Double intersections aren't quite enough, see figure 1. #todo add from phone
+Double intersections aren't quite enough, see figure 1.

-Proof:
+*todo add from phone*

+*Proof*:

 1. Construct a candidate set map bijection $\phi: \RR^2 \to \RR^2$ inducing $\Phi$.
 2. Apply Darboux's theorem: such a $\phi$ taking lines to lines and bijective is affine.
 (Note: many think this is the definition of affine!).
 Try to prove!